wvhulle/wvhulle.github.io/content/blog/bare-metal/2025-06-03_pico-debug.md

 +++
-title = "Pico 2 as debugger"
+title = "Pico 2 as debugprobe"
 description = "How to use the Raspberry Pi Pico 2 as a hardware debugger." draft = false weight = 7
 [taxonomies]
-tags = [ "debug", "Raspberry Pi", "embedded", "Pico", "SWD", "declarative", "Rust", "probe-rs" ]
+tags = [  "Raspberry Pi", "Pico", "SWD", "declarative", "Rust", "probe-rs", "cargo-embed" ]
 +++

 On most popular microcontrollers used for educational purposes, there is already some hardware debugging support (also called a **hardware debug probe**) on the board itself, such as on the [Micro:bit](https://microbit.org/) or the [ESP32](https://www.espressif.com/en/products/socs/esp32).